TangoMan75/FrontBundle/README.md

  - be disabled
  - be displayed on specific pages
  - be firewalled
+ - toggle popovers
- - trigger modals
+ - toggle modals
- - trigger submenus
+ - toggle dropdowns
- - trigger accordion
+ - toggle accordion
  - submit form onchange

 Every label or name attibute is automatically translated.